 From 25 May 2018, organizations in the UK will have to meet new regulations surrounding their use and storage of personal data.

 Earlier this year, the European Parliament passed the final vote on the new GDPR, which will be a “complete overhaul of EU data protection rules”.
 The reform will replace and update the current data protection directive dating back to 1995, or in the UK, the 1998 Data Protection Act (DPA).

 The GDPR legislation is intended to protect the rights of European citizens, allowing them to determine how and when their personal information is used and to whom it is revealed to.
 It also presents a number of different obligations for businesses who handle the personal data from EU customers.

-According to Ovum, 52% of organisations already believe it will result in fines for their business and 68% feel that it will dramatically increase the costs of doing business in Europe.
-However, the Information Commissioner’s Office (ICO) believe organisations should start planning now.
+According to Ovum, 52% of organizations already believe it will result in fines for their business and 68% feel that it will dramatically increase the costs of doing business in Europe.
+However, the Information Commissioner’s Office (ICO) believe organizations should start planning now.
 Rick Powles, Regional Vice President, EMEA, Druva said: “Preparing for this shift can help ensure that everyone’s data is protected across the business.”

 What does this mean for business?